News

 scroom1@jhu.edu

-Sholei is interested in the interplay between perception, action and physical understanding.
-After spending their undergraduate years at Brown running reach-to-grasp experiments with Fulvio Domini, Sholei was a lab manager with Josh Tenenbaum at MIT, where they thought about how structural power manifests in cognitive science research (and even gave a talk about it!).
-Here in the lab, Sholei is using their embroidery skills for research, by exploring mental knot-tying.
+Sholei is interested in the interplay between perception, action, physical reasoning, and intuitive mentalizing — recently combining all of these themes in a project on epistemic action understanding.
+After spending their undergraduate years running reach-to-grasp experiments at Brown, Sholei was Josh Tenenbaum's lab manager at MIT, where they thought about structural power in cognitive science.
+Sholei also uses their embroidery skills for research, by exploring mental knot-tying.

 Rui Zhe Goh